budtmo/docker-android/README.md

 ### Video Recording

 You can deactivate auto_record by changing the value to "False" in docker-compose file. e.g. change value to "False" in this [line].
+Send BUILD and TESTNAME as desired_caps   :   'BUILD': 'your build name', 'TESTNAME': 'your test name'

 ### Docker-Compose